Reviews You Can Rely On

 Credit: Rebecca A. Eckland

-The 4.5 lbs of the Kryptonite New York Standard U-Lock felt quite balanced and only noticeable to a discerning rider when attached this way, even after a long commute.
-And let's not even mention the TiGr mini, which weighs a mere pound and is hardly noticeable no matter where you put it.
 Folding locks are much smaller, take up less space on the bike frame, and weigh less.
-Other ways to carry the U-lock style include securing it to your top tube and then dealing with the awkward one-handed re-adjusting as you're riding (not recommended).
+Other ways to carry the U-lock style include securing it to your top tube and then dealing with the awkward one-handed re-adjusting as you ride (not recommended).
 Another popular way is to bungee the U-lock to your back rack or front basket, which works well if you don't mind the extra time to secure the lock.
-Lastly, you can loop it through your saddle stays at the back (if it fits) and let the lock hang above your rear wheel, but be sure it does not interfere with your tire and know that your rattle factor will be high.
+Lastly, you can loop it through your saddle stays at the back (if it fits) and let the lock hang above your rear wheel, but be sure it does not interfere with your tire, and know that your rattle factor will be high.

 bike lock - the lightweight inbike is compact and easy to transport around town...